solidjs/solid/documentation/api.md

 Ensures that all updates within the block happen at the same time to prevent unnecessary recalculation.
 Solid State's setState method and computations(useEffect, useMemo) automatically wrap their code in freeze blocks.

-### `createContext(initFn): Context`
+### `createContext(defaultContext): Context`

 Creates a new context object that can be used with useContext and the Provider control flow.
+Default Context is used when no Provider is found above in the hierarchy.

 ### `useContext(Context): any`